UU Santa Fe Board of Trustees 2018-2019

 Secretary: Roberta Armstrong (first term) joined UU Santa Fe in early 2008, becoming a UU for the first time, motivated by her interest in social justice and her husband’s long-time UU affiliation.
 She has previously served on the Board as Secretary and President, and is currently co-chairing the Congregation Connections team.
 She is also a member of the Facilities Advisory Committee, IT Committee and Stewardship Team.
 Her community involvement includes serving on the board of the Vista Grande Public Library.
 Roberta holds a doctoral degree from the University of Minnesota, where she spent 29+ years in student services and information technology.
 Later, she spent six years in higher education consulting, retiring from IBM in 2006.
 She sees both challenges and exciting changes in UU Santa Fe’s future and looks forward to serving.

 Trustees at Large

-Munro Sickafoose, (appointed) has been a member of UU Santa Fe for 3 years.
+Munro Sickafoose (first term) has been a member of UU Santa Fe for 4 years.
 He received his Masters of Divinity Degree from Starr King School for the Ministry in 2013, and was ordained by UU Santa Fe in April of 2015.
 He has served as Board President and Board member for Prescott Area Leadership, a civic leadership development organization; as Board member and Executive Director for the Wilderness Guides Council, a nonprofit organization dedicated to wilderness rites of passage; and as a Board member of Radical Joy for Hard Times, a nonprofit organization dedicated to healing the human relationship with wounded places.
 He serves as a community minister in Santa Fe and surrounding areas.